tinoryj/tinoryj.github.io/_posts/2020-03-05-Note-Burns97Efficient.md

 ## Reference

 > Randal C Burns, and Darrell E. Long.
 [Efficient distributed backup with delta compression](https://dl.acm.org/doi/10.1145/266220.266223).
-In Proc.
-Of IOPADS, 1997.
+In Proc. of IOPADS, 1997.

 ## What